blasphemy.ie

 In April 2009, the Irish Justice Minister announced a proposed new crime of blasphemy.
-If passed, this would revive an old crime of blasphemy that the Supreme Court had found to be unenforceable.
+This revives an old crime of blasphemy that the Supreme Court found to be unenforceable.

 This website is published by Atheist Ireland as part of our campaign against this proposed new law.
-It includes analysis and news items about blasphemy and free speech, and examples of material that could be illegal in Ireland if the new blasphemy law is passed.
+It includes analysis and news items about blasphemy and free speech, and examples of material that could be illegal in Ireland under the 2009 blasphemy law and the campaign for the referendum to have it repealed in 2015.

 Atheist Ireland is an advocacy group that promotes reason and atheism over superstition and supernaturalism, and that campaigns for an ethical and secular Ireland where state does not support or fund or give special treatment to any religion.